-Iaria et al. (\citeyear{iaria2009ionized}) showed that GX 349+2 hosts an extended accretion disk corona (ADC) spanning several tens to hundreds of kilometres, a result later supported by the systematic ADC framework presented by Church et al. (\citeyear{church2012spectral}).
-Recent X-ray polarization measurements of GX 349+2 reveal a polarization angle difference of 60$^{\circ}$ between the disk and Comptonized emission components, which can be explained by the presence of a boundary/spreading layer or an extended accretion disk corona (La Monaca et al. (\citeyear{la2025x})).
+Iaria et al. (\citeyear{iaria2009ionized}) showed that GX 349+2 hosts an extended accretion disk corona (ADC) spanning several tens to hundreds of kilometers, a result later supported by the systematic ADC framework presented by Church et al. (\citeyear{church2012spectral}).
+Recent X-ray polarization measurements of GX 349+2 revealed a polarization angle difference of 60$^{\circ}$ between the disk and Comptonized emission components, which can be explained by the presence of a boundary/spreading layer or an extended accretion disk corona (La Monaca et al. \citeyear{la2025x}).
 Furthermore, Ludlam et al. (\citeyear{ludlam2025structure}), using XRISM observations, independently reported evidence for a similarly extended coronal structure in the NS-LMXB, GX 340+0.

 Within the accretion disk corona (ADC) framework, the observed $\sim$ 200 s soft–hard lag cannot be attributed to light travel or Comptonization delays.
 Instead, it probably arises from the slow viscous readjustment of an extended corona in response to changes in the inner accretion flow.
-For a geometrically thick ADC extending over tens of kilometres, a low effective viscosity ($\alpha_{\rm eff}\sim10^{-3}$–$10^{-4}$) yields adjustment timescales of hundreds of seconds, consistent with the observed lags.
-For $\Delta R = \alpha (H/R)^2 v_{k} \Delta t$, where $\Delta t$ is observed lag, $v_{k}$ Keplerian velocity, assuming a H/R = 0.1, $\Delta t$ = 200 s, and $\alpha$ = 10$^{-3~ to~ -4}$, we get $\Delta$ R $\sim$ 30 km -- 300 km This supports a picture in which the lag reflects the dynamical response of the disk-corona system rather than instantaneous radiative processes.
+For a geometrically thick ADC extending over tens of kilometers, a low effective viscosity ($\alpha_{\rm eff}\sim10^{-3}$–$10^{-4}$) yields adjustment timescales of hundreds of seconds, consistent with the observed lags.
+For $\Delta R = \alpha (H/R)^2 v_{k} \Delta t$, where $\Delta t$ is observed lag, $v_{k}$ Keplerian velocity, assuming a H/R = 0.1 (eg. Smale, Church \& Balucinska-Church \citeyear{smale2001ephemeris}; Zhu \& Stone \citeyear{zhu2018global}), $\Delta t$ = 200 s, and $\alpha$ = 10$^{-3~ to~ -4}$, we get $\Delta$ R $\sim$ 30 km -- 300 km, this supports a picture in which the lag reflects the dynamical response of the disk-corona system rather than instantaneous radiative processes.